MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 ## Functionality

 An indexer in Azure AI Search is a crawler that extracts searchable data and metadata from a data source.
-The SharePoint Online indexer connects to your SharePoint site and indexes documents from one or more document libraries.
+The SharePoint and OneDrive indexer connects to your SharePoint site and indexes documents from one or more document libraries.
 The indexer provides the following functionality:

 + Index files and metadata from one or more document libraries.
 + Index incrementally, picking up just the new and changed files and metadata.